Dirack/dirack/README.md

     to do CRE stacking.

 ###### A "computational recipe" is a python script that defines functions to facilitate seismic processing steps with Madagascar package.

+## Professional experience:

+- Staff Geophysicist on a gravimetric survey of GPR Geophysics Ltda.
+From July to December of 2014.
+São Paulo, Brazil.

+- Internship - gravimetric survey of UNIFAP/UFPA/CNPQ/ANP Research project.
+From November to December of 2013.
+Macapá, Brazil.

 #### 🔭 Projects I'm currently working on:

 - [ProSU](https://github.com/gpgeof/proSU): A Shell Script interface to Seismic Unix (SU) package.